 The workers refused to allow the French Army to seize cannons and other weapons and so the French Government of “National Defence” declared war on the city of Paris.
 On 26 March 1871, in a wave of defiance, a municipal council composed of workers and soldiers was elected – called the Paris Commune.
 Throughout France workers rallied to defend their colleagues in Paris, but the uprising was quickly and brutally stamped out by the government.

 Less than three months later, the city of Paris was attacked by the strongest army the French government could muster.
-30,000 unarmed workers were massacred, shot by the thousands in the streets of Paris.
+Thirty thousand unarmed workers were massacred, shot by the hundreds in the streets of Paris.
 Thousands more were arrested and 7,000 were exiled from France.

-On 24 May 1871, the Archbishop of Paris, a judge, two priests and two Jesuits were shot by an execution squad in the courtyard of La Roquette prison.
+On 24 May 1871, the Archbishop of Paris, a judge, two priests and two Jesuits were executed by a firing squad in the courtyard of La Roquette prison.
 Two days later, a further 52 men, mostly gendarmes and priests, were shot on rue Haxo in the adjoining neighbourhood of eastern Paris.
 Today, a parish church marks the spot.

 The events of the Commune might have deprived the art world of one of its most famous Impressionist painters.
 In April 1871, oblivious of what was going on around him, Pierre-Auguste Renoir was painting a view of the River Seine when he was seized by National Guards.
 Convinced he was a spy sketching river defences, they almost heeded the words of an old lady who witnessed the scene and suggested throwing him in the river.
 Instead, Renoir was dragged to the nearest mairie where there was a firing squad on permanent duty.